 Sponsors must be organizations that are fully capable of managing a food service program.
 To be a sponsor, you must follow regulations and be responsible, financially and administratively, for running your program.

 The following types of organizations can be sponsors:

 - Units of local, municipal, county, tribal, or state government

 - Private nonprofit organizations

 - Public or private nonprofit universities or colleges

-A site is the physical location, approved by the State agency, where you serve SFSP meals during a supervised time period.
-States classify and approve SFSP meal sites as open, closed enrolled, camp, migrant, or NYSP:
+A site is the physical location, approved by the state agency, where you serve SFSP meals during a supervised time period.
+States classify and approve SFSP meal sites as open, closed enrolled, camp, migrant, or National Youth Sports Program (NYSP):

 - Open sites operate in low-income areas where at least 50 percent of children residing in the area are eligible for free and reduced-price school meals, based on local school or census data.
 The meals are served free to any child at the site on a first-come, first-serve basis.

 - Closed enrolled sites are established for a specific group of children who enroll in an organized activity program or who do not reside in an eligible low income area.
 The site becomes eligible for SFSP if at least half of the enrolled children qualify for free and reduced-price meals.
 Because the site is not open to the community, meals are served free only to enrolled children.

 - Camps are sites that offer regularly scheduled food service along with organized activities for enrolled residential or day campers.
 The camp receives reimbursement only for meals served to enrolled children who qualify for free and reduced-price meals.